Alexander-Aghili/AddressBookAndroidClient/README.md

 If you continue to struggle, here are images on how it operates:

 1. First time startup.
 There is an area in the middle for the contacts when you add them.
-The cloud icon in the bottom left is a refresh button.
+The refresh button is in the bottom left.
 Once pressed, it will check for any edits or new contacts and display them.

 ![alt text](https://github.com/Alexander-Aghili/AddressBookAndroidClient/blob/master/Images/startup.png?raw=true)